ATLas278/SpotifyDanceabillity/README.md

 <br>
 <br>

-# Average Danceability as Popularity Goes Up
+# Average Danceability as Popularity Increases

 #### **Danceability**
 > Describes how suitable a track is for dancing based on a combination of musical elements including **tempo, rhythm stability, beat strength, and overall regularity.**